cgyireh1/Projects/README.md

 # Projects
-Personal projects and projects from courses I have taken
+Personal projects and projects from courses I have taken.